karapurakesh/SwiftGround/README.md

 Project 9:

-         * In this we project we learn about GCD, Perform selectors, Quality of services and more.
+         * In this project we learn about GCD, Perform selectors, Quality of services and more.

+Project 10:

+         * In this project we learn about CollectionViews, Custom classes, ImagePicker, UUID and more.

 # SwiftUI